lab1092/blender-manual_ja/manual/render/camera/introduction.rst

-To perform these camera moves, the camera must first be *selected*, so that it becomes the active object (while viewing through it, you can :kbd:`rmb` -click on the solid rectangular edges to select it).
+To perform these camera moves, the camera must first be *selected*, so that it becomes the active object (while viewing through it, you can :kbd:`RMB` -click on the solid rectangular edges to select it).
-The following actions also assume that you are in camera view (:kbd:`pad0`)!
+The following actions also assume that you are in camera view (:kbd:`Numpad0`)!
 Having done so, you can now manipulate the camera using the same commands that are used to manipulate any object:

 Roll